 The AVUS in Berlin

 The AVUS in Berlin is without a doubt one of the most curious race tracks of the past.
 AVUS stands for "Automobil Verkehrs und Übungs Straße" which means in English "Automobile Traffic and Practice Road".
-In fact the AVUS was an experimental motorway which could be also used as a circuit.
+In fact the AVUS was an experimental "Autobahn" (freeway) which could be also used as race track.

 The construction of the AVUS in Berlin started in 1913 at the initiative of Emperor Wilhelm II.
 The out broke of the First World War stopped the works.
 They continued in 1919 and the first race was held in September 1921.